Dul Beyn

-Dul Beyn (دولبين, also Romanized as Dūl Beyn; also known as Dūlbīn-e Bālā and Dūlīn) is a village in Saheli-ye Jokandan Rural District, in Jokandan District of Talesh County, Gilan Province, Iran.
-At the 2006 census, its population was 378, in 94 families.
-Increased to 478 people and 147 households in 2016.
+Dul Beyn (دولبين) (Note: Also romanized as Dūl Beyn; also known as Dūlbīn-e Bālā and Dūlīn) is a village in Saheli-ye Jokandan Rural District of Jokandan District in Talesh County, Gilan province, Iran.

+Demographics

 Language

 The linguistic composition of the village is as follows:

+Population

+At the time of the 2006 National Census, the village's population was 378 in 94 households, when it was in the Central District.
+The following census in 2011 counted 420 people in 116 households.
+The 2016 census measured the population of the village as 488 people in 147 households.

+In 2024, the rural district was separated from the district in the formation of Jokandan District.